openstack-archive/tripleo-image-elements/elements/overcloud-secure-uefi/README.rst

 overcloud-secure-uefi
 =====================

-CAUTION: This element is part of the security hardened images feature, that is delivered in this release as tech preview.
-The following element is not intended for production usage.

 overcloud-secure-uefi is an element to add extra security hardening features to the tripleo images: partition creation and unsafe package uninstall.
 This element is the equivalent of overcloud-secure one, but is used when needed to